T

 Destination-specific money tips

-• While credit cards are widely accepted, always have some cash for smaller vendors, markets, and bus fares.
+• While credit cards are widely accepted, always have some cash for small vendors, market stalls, and bus tickets bought onboard.

-• Be aware that ATM fees can add up; use ATMs attached to reputable banks.
+• Be aware that ATM withdrawal fees can add up; use ATMs affiliated with major banks if possible.